MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-supported-crossplat-unix-os.md

 ::: moniker range="< sc-om-2022"

 > [!IMPORTANT]
-> Operations Manager automatically stops supporting the operating systems and packages for which the vendor owner has stopped the support.
+> Operations Manager will no longer support any operating systems or packages after their vendor stops providing support.

 ::: moniker-end

 ::: moniker range=">= sc-om-2022"

 > [!IMPORTANT]
-> Operations Manager 2022 and above no longer supports monitoring UNIX based operating systems.
+> Beginning with the Operations Manager 2022, monitoring UNIX based operating systems is no longer supported.
 The last version to support these OS types is Operations Manager 2019.

 ::: moniker-end